-Here we demonstrate that dexamethasone treatment in concert with pre-existing obesity dcaused pronounced reductions in muscle strength, size and insulin sensitivity in mice.
-Muscle weakness is a common side effect of exogenous glucocorticoid consumption as well as continually elevated levels of endogenous glucocorticoids (12, 34).
+Here we demonstrate that dexamethasone treatment in concert with pre-existing obesity causes pronounced reductions in muscle strength, size and insulin sensitivity in mice.
+Muscle weakness is a common side effect of elevated exogenous and endogenous glucocorticoids (12, 34).
 For example, adults who had elevated salivary cortisol had a significantly higher risk of loss of grip strength than their peers (28).
 This work could be particularly important because those with obesity are more likely to have reduced muscle function (1, 19, 25, 42).
-Notably people with obesity are also more likely to have elevations in endogenous glucocorticoid levels (31, 39).
-Our model used exogenous glucocorticoid treatment in the form of dexamethasone, a fluorinated synthetic glucocorticoid with high selectivity for the glucocorticoid receptor over the mineralcorticoid receptor.
+Notably, people with obesity are also more likely to have elevations in endogenous glucocorticoid levels (31, 39).
+Our model used exogenous glucocorticoid treatment in the form of dexamethasone, a fluorinated synthetic glucocorticoid with high selectivity for the glucocorticoid receptor over the mineralocorticoid receptor.
 Our dose of dexamethasone treatment is equivalent to a human dose of 80 g/kg/d, which is comparable to a high therapeutic dose administered to human patients, with a usual range from 2-200 g/kg/d (4, 23, 24, 26) .

 Glucocorticoids induce muscle atrophy in a muscle and fiber-type specific manner.
 Specifically, and consistent with our findings, Type II fibers are more prone glucocorticoid induced changes in cross-sectional area (8, 12, 21, 32, 34).
 It is plausible that a selective loss in non-oxidative fiber functionality could reduce a human’s ability to use short bursts of energy, make rapid postural changes or lift heavy objects (40).
 To our knowledge, the mechanisms causing differential specificity to glucocorticoids between fibers are not clear.

-More broadly, the mechanisms underlying increased responsiveness to dexamethasone in obese animals occurs are also not currently understood.
+More broadly, the mechanisms underlying how increased responsiveness to dexamethasone in obese animals occurs are also not currently understood.
 Our data are also concordant with a report showing that glucocorticoids given simultaneously with HFD enhances muscle decay and exacerbated induction of atrogenes (2).
-We have observed that there is no transcriptional increases in GR in muscle (Figure 3) or adipose tissue (14) in obese animals.
-One hypothesis is that obesity remodels the chromatin landscape, allowing for easier GR accessO.
-Obesity alters the packing and accessibility of DNA in adipocytes (14, 18, 20)..
-Obesity may have a similar effect in muscle in which Glucocorticoid Response Elements are more easily bound by GR causing increased glucocorticoid action.
+We did not observe transcriptional increases in GR in muscle (Figure 3) or adipose tissue (14) in obese animals that would explain these findings.
+One hypothesis is that obesity remodels the chromatin landscape, allowing for easier GR access to genes involved in modulating muscle size and function.
+Indeed, obesity alters the packing and accessibility of DNA in adipocytes (14, 18, 20) and therefore may have a similar effect in muscle in which Glucocorticoid Response Elements are more easily bound by GR causing increased glucocorticoid action.
 Another potential mechanism is that the effects of GR-dependent signaling are promoted by insulin resistance by FOXO dephosphorylation, though in our case we observe substantial pre-translational activation of FOXO3.

 Glucocorticoids and obesity both have deleterious health effects.
 These effects include loss of skeletal muscle which may result in reduced motor function, coordination, and energy production (19, 25, 42).
 Insulin resistance is an additional negative effect associated with both elevated glucocorticoids and excess adiposity in the body (14, 16, 29).
 The process by which these factors induce insulin resistance is not yet fully understood.
-In this study, we have tedhighlighted that dexamethasone-induced muscle atrophy is exacerbated in an obese mouse model, as evidenced by synergistic reductions in muscle function, muscle mass, and fiber-specific cross-sectional area.
-Based on this, and prior findings about dexacerbated insulin resistance and NAFLD, we should consider whether humans with obesity are more prone to stress or drug-induced glucocorticoid responses.
+In this study, we highlight that dexamethasone-induced muscle atrophy is exacerbated in an obese mouse model, as evidenced by synergistic reductions in muscle function, muscle mass, and fiber-specific cross-sectional area.
+Based on this, and prior findings that show dexamethasone treatment in the context of obesity exacerbates insulin resistance and NAFLD, we should consider whether humans with obesity are more prone to stress or drug-induced glucocorticoid responses.

 Funding Sources